CupicAnanas/automation-testing-base/README.md

 * `src/main/java/common` - will be used for storing general helpers in common packages
 * `src/main/java/poms` - will be used for storing Page Object Models
 * `src/main/java/steps` - it will contain step definition classes
-* `src/main/java/utils/listeners` - holds test listeners for logging and screenshotting on failed tests with reporting (extent-reports , allure)
+* `src/main/java/utils/listeners` - holds test listeners for logging and screenshotting on failed tests with reporting (Allure/Extent-Reports)
-* `src/main/java/utils/logging` - slf4j Log class
+* `src/main/java/utils/logging` - SLF4J logging class
 * `src/test/java/runners` - cucumber runner class with JUnit
 * `src/test/resources/features` - will be used for storing all feature files
 * `src/test/resources/screenshots` - will be used for storing screenshots
 * `src/test/resources/reports` - will be used for storing reports

 # How to run tests
-* By JUnit runner - just run class JUnitRunner.java in runners package.
+* Simply run JUnitRunner.java in test/java/runners package.

 # .gitignore
 * If you want to update .gitignore file run this command in terminal after you've made changes in the file: `git rm -r --cached .`